Andrecs4o4/Laravel_Project/README.md

 # Inven BS

-Aplikasi inventaris barang sekolah menggunakan Framework Laravel 7.
+Aplikasi inventaris barang sekolah menggunakan Framework Laravel 8.

-(Cloned from [mrizkimaulidan/inven-bs](https://github.com/mrizkimaulidan/inven-bs) with some modifications based on my requirement, please refer there for official update and the newest change)
+(Cloned from [Andre Christian Surbakti/inven-bs](https://github.com/Andrecs4o4/Laravel_Project) with some modifications based on my requirement, please refer there for official update and the newest change)

 ### Prasyarat